bluz71/platters/README.md

     can belong to either an artist or album instance.
 Polymorphic associations are the most elegant way to model this multi-owner relationship.

+  * #### Counter caches
+    Counter caches are a mechanism to efficiently return the number of records through a has_many association.
+Using counter caches avoids the SQL COUNT operation which is an expensive operation especially for very large tables.
+    Counter caches are defined for: Artist albums_count, Artist comments_count, Album tracks_count and Album comments_count.

 Why Rails?
 ----------
 Ruby on Rails was chosen early on, from a host of possible web development